cyril-liu/my_enlight/docs/index.rst

 Introducing Enlight as an Internal X-ref Target
 *****************************************************
-Here comes some information about Enligth...
+Here comes some information about Enlight...

 Here is a X-ref example.
 Click to check `reference-target-name`_ and understand basic concepts involved.